 Despite that particular mishap, the two had a daughter a year later, though Saunders left her shortly after their daughter’s birth, as Knight had attempted to kill him by stabbing him with a pair of scissors.

-After Saunders left her she met another man named John Chillingworth, whom she maintained a relationship with for three years.
-Together the pair had a child, Knight’s first son.
+After Saunders left her she met another man named John Chillingworth, with whom she maintained a relationship with for three years.
+Together the pair had a child, Eric, Knight’s first son.
 For the most part, their relationship was without issue, though this may have been due to the fact that Knight was carrying on an affair with a man named John Price.

 Her relationship with John Price would be the one that finally pushed Katherine Knight over the edge, landing her in hot water, and earning her her unprecedented prison sentence.